 Idea Generation Workshops

-Workshops consist of discussions and activities of any given topic like public speaking, watercolour painting, etc. So, when we talk about idea generation workshops, they have activities that help stimulate our idea of generating abilities.
+Workshops consist of discussions and activities of any given topic like public speaking, watercolor painting, etc. So, when we talk about idea generation workshops, they have activities that help stimulate our idea of generating abilities.

 Ideas are the building blocks for all innovation.
 They are what we work on, so the first step of starting with anything new is finding that idea.
 We must make use of the different tools and techniques available to us to come up with quality ideas.